lbaw-admin/lbaw-laravel-2017-18/README.md

     sudo curl -L https://github.com/docker/compose/releases/download/1.18.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
     sudo chmod +x /usr/local/bin/docker-compose

+# Setting up the Development repository

 At this time, you are ready to start working on your project.
-You should have created a fork from this repository and shared it with your friends and teacher.
-When you're ready to start, do the
-following:
+You should have your own repository and this repository in the same folder and then copy the contents of this repository to your own:

-    git clone git@github.com:<YOUR GITHUB>/lbaw-laravel.git
+    git clone git@github.com:<YOUR GITHUB>/lbaw17GG # if not yet available locally git clone git@github.com:lbaw-admin/lbaw-laravel.git
-    cd lbaw-laravel
+    rm -rf lbaw-laravel/.git  # Remove the git folder cd lbaw17GG git checkout master # make sure you are using the master branch cp -r ../lbaw-laravel/ . # You replace lbaw17GG with your group number or appropriare repository folder git add . git commit -m "base laravel structure"
+    git push origin master

+After the steps above you will have updated your repository with the required laravel structure form this repository.
+Afterwards, the command bellow will install all local dependencies, required for development.

-    composer install
+    composer install # install locally all dependencies

 **Tip**: If you're having trouble cloning from GitHub using *ssh*, check [this](https://help.github.com/articles/connecting-to-github-with-ssh/).